aditiaravind/BCI-Challenge-IV/Dataset 3 - Hand movement direction/readme.md

 I've expanded on all these further in the notebooks.<br>

-I'll keep posting updates as and when I try different models for each of the datasets.<br>
+I'll keep posting updates as and when I try different models (WAVELETS)<br>
 Contact me for suggestions!